FarronF/limerick-council-meetings/meetings/2022/10/24-Monthly Meeting of Metropolitan District of Limerick/Draft Minutes - Meeting of the Metropolitan District of Limerick - 19th September 2022.md

 LCCC will also host events in City Hall and County Hall as part of Energy Awareness Week

-between 26th and 30th September where we will advise Council employees to switch off--- 12
+between 26th and 30th September where we will advise Council employees to switch off
+---
+12

 unnecessary lighting at our offices when not required and will also staff to power down